Lakes and Water Features

 This guide aims to promote wider awareness of the rich heritage of water meadows.
 It is intended primarily for nature conservation groups, farmers, landowners, communities or individuals undertaking habitat ‘restoration’ work on historic water meadows.

 Lakes require regular maintenance otherwise they become silted-up and invaded by scrub and trees.
 Their design and biodiversity value becomes increasingly diminished.
 Even where maintenance has been neglected for many decades, lakes can be restored to reveal the original landscape design.
 The work needs to be planned carefully, and permissions sought, as it is costly.

 Understanding the design role of the water feature in the landscape design and its historic significance is essential if it is to be appropriately managed and presented.
 Archive research, surveys and archaeological investigations can help reveal the original design character, water levels and lost features like edging.
-For example the water levels and open waterside will be critical for lakes intended to reflect the landscape and the sky.
-In other lakes new fountains and jets could be designed to help the aeration of the water as well as create a spectacle.
+For example, the water levels and open waterside will be critical for lakes intended to reflect the landscape and the sky.
+In other lakes, new fountains and jets could be designed to help the aeration of the water as well as create a spectacle.
 Project planning needs to establish priorities for each aspect of restoration work and likely costs.
-For example there will be little point repairing margins and controlling vegetation if the dam is in need of costly repairs.
+For example, there will be little point in repairing margins and controlling vegetation if the dam is in need of costly repairs.